Celtics draft 18-year-old French pro Begarin in 2nd round

+BOSTON (AP) — The Celtics’ priorities this summer are to add some experience around their solid young core.
+So they didn’t enter Thursday night’s NBA draft eyeing a lot of fresh faces they’d have to find roster spots for.

+Instead, they chose a young prospect they won’t feel pressure to rush onto the court anytime soon.

-BOSTON (AP) — The Boston Celtics have selected 18-year-old French wing player Juhann Begarin with the No. 45 pick in the NBA draft.
+Boston selected 18-year-old French wing player Juhann Begarin with the No. 45 pick, the second straight year it has added an overseas player likely a few years away from playing an NBA game.

-Begarin, an 18-year-old who didn’t play college ball, has already played two years professionally in Paris and represents another opportunity for the Celtics to draft-and-stash a young player to develop slowly and promote him to the NBA roster down the road.
+Begarin, who didn’t play college ball, has already played two years professionally in Paris and represents another opportunity for the Celtics to watch a developing player from afar, while still getting him valuable experience against top talent.

+New Celtics president of basketball operations Brad Stevens said “that’s the likely avenue” for Begarin.

+“A big strong versatile guard who can guard up,” Stevens said.
+“He’s a guy we think at his age and his body and his physical ability and the way he works and the time he’s put in so far, he’s gonna have a really good career ahead of him.”

 Boston drafted Yam Madar, a 19-year-old Israeli League pro, in 2020 with its second-round pick.
-Madar, now 20, is expected to play with the Celtics during summer league and could be in line to earn a two-way spot for the regular season.
+Madar, now 20, will play with the Celtics during summer league and could be in line to earn a two-way spot for the regular season.

 Boston didn’t have a first-round pick Thursday after trading the No. 16 selection to Oklahoma City last month as part of the deal that sent point guard Kemba Walker to the Thunder.